Answers to your health-related etiquette questions, by manners expert Charles Purdy

-Depending on your situation, you might prefer to speak to a human-resources representative at your company first—and you might consider other small changes to your work environment (for example, a cube closer to the bathroom might be helpful—as will clarifying dietary restrictions for things like workplace social events).
+Depending on your situation, you might prefer to speak to a human resources representative at your company first — and you might consider other small changes to your work environment (for example, a cubicle closer to the bathroom might be helpful — as will clarifying dietary restrictions for things like workplace social events).

 Lastly, I’m sure I don’t need to say this, but I will: talk to your healthcare providers about your increase in flare-ups.
 They may have recommendations or solutions even beyond what an etiquette expert has to say.

-A: With all this talk about when and how to discuss medical issues, I guess it’s important to remind people about the dangers of what is called, in our modern times, “over-sharing.”
+With all this talk about when and how to discuss medical issues, I guess it’s important to remind people about the dangers of what is called, in our modern times, “oversharing.”

-Crohn’s disease needs to be talked about—there lot of misconceptions out there, as well as a lot of unnecessary embarrassment and shame.
+Crohn’s disease needs to be talked about — there are a lot of misconceptions out there, as well as a lot of unnecessary embarrassment and shame.
 Crohn’s is nothing to be ashamed of, of course!
 But just because something has no reason for shame doesn’t mean that its details are always appropriate for conversation.
 All toddlers learn this shortly after they learn to go poopy on the potty.

-The first is what I think the best: a straightforward conversation.
+The first is, I think, the better option: a straightforward conversation.
 Crohn’s disease may mean that your boyfriend can’t eat some things, but it doesn’t mean that he has lost any emotional maturity.
-Simply explain that you love him, support him, and will continue to be there for him—but that Crohn’s doesn’t change the fact that excessively clinical details of our digestive systems aren’t for everyday conversation.
+Simply explain that you love him, support him, and will continue to be there for him — but that Crohn’s doesn’t change the fact that excessively clinical details of our digestive systems aren’t for everyday conversation.